Chazmus/vim-config/README.md

 ### In Linux
 - Clone repository to ~/.vim
+- cd into the .vim directory and run "git submodule update --init --recursive"
 - Delete ~/.vimrc
 - Create symlink from ~/.vimrc to ~/.vim/vimrc

 ### In Windows
 - Delete vimfiles directory and _vimrc
 - Clone repository
+- cd into the .vim directory and run "git submodule update --init --recursive"
 - Create symlink from vimfiles to .vim/ and _vimrc to .vim/vimrc

 ### Initialise